You cracked open your journal, busted out your favorite pen, and finally opened your Bible.

 There’s pressure to finish the whole Bible, but that doesn’t make sense if you hardly know what it’s saying.
 Browsing won’t work.
 Pick a book and camp out for a while.

 Maybe your pastor picked a book for a sermon series, like Mark or Philippians or James.
 Read through it slowly everyday.

-A straight reading of one of the New Testament epistles takes about ten to twenty minutes, which is how long it takes you to upload a Facebook photo album or something even stupider.
-There might be some things you don’t understand.
-But there will be a lot you do understand.
+A straight reading of one of the New Testament epistles takes about ten to twenty minutes, which is how long it takes you to upload a Facebook photo album or something less important.
+There might be some things you don’t understand, but there will be a lot you do understand.
 Taste each word, make notes, highlight what captures you, get a familiarity with the text.